Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts

 Both fig \ref{fig:6} and fig \ref{fig:7} show that the errors in all inferred properties are minimum for high spin-down rates ($\dot{f} \approx - 10^{-8}$ Hz s$^{-1}$ and low frequency ($f \approx 100$ Hz ).
 For stars which are spinning down slowly ($\dot{f} < - 10^{-11}$), the errors are so high that the condition $3<n_{\rm out}<7$ cannot be satisfied.
 These features that are common among both frameworks are also the case for signals produced due to mountains on a neutron star and when an inference strategy similar to the first framework is used \citep{Lu:2022oys}.
 In addition, we identify a white region characterized by low frequencies ($f < 100 Hz$) and high spin-down rates ($\dot{f} > -10^{-9}$ Hz s$^{-1}$), whose size is minimal for $n \approx 3$ but gets larger as $n \approx 7$.
 This region corresponds to instances where the condition $[{\alpha_s}_{\text{in}} < 10^{-1}]$ is not met.

 Fig \ref{fig:6} also suggests that a normalised relative error $\Tilde{\epsilon} \le 1.2$ can be achieved for most of the parameter space ($f,\dot{f}$) for all sky searches.
-This implies (via Eqn \eqref{normal}) an error of 32\% in $I$ and a 16\% error in $\alpha$ and $m_p$.
-The errors in $\alpha$ are sufficiently small that converting the measured $\alpha$ into fiducial estimates of $\alpha_s$ (as mentioned in section \ref{Output Parameters:case 1}) would provide valuable insights into the damping mechanisms that limit the growth of the r-modes (\cite{Arras:2002dw, Bondarescu:2008qx, Bondarescu:2007jw, Alford:2012yn}).
+This implies (via Eqn \eqref{normal}) an error of 32\% in $I_{zz}$ and a 16\% error in $\tilde{\alpha}$ and $m_p$.
+The errors in $\tilde{\alpha}$ are sufficiently small that converting the measured $\tilde{\alpha}$ into fiducial estimates of $\alpha_s$ (as mentioned in section \ref{Output Parameters:case 1}) would provide valuable insights into the damping mechanisms that limit the growth of the r-modes \citep{Arras:2002dw, Bondarescu:2008qx, Bondarescu:2007jw, Alford:2012yn}.